 Guidance for companies in Canada

-Please do NOT enter your business number or federal tax ID number, as that is not readily cross-referenced.
-As always, please ensure that your legal company name is consistent with your corporation registration and is properly spelled.
-The address you enter should also match the address you registered with Corporations Canada.
+As always, please ensure that your legal company name and address is consistent with your business registration and is properly spelled.

 Guidance for companies in the rest of the world